gradle/actions/setup-gradle/README.md

 ### Adding Job Summary as a Pull Request comment

 It is sometimes more convenient to view the results of a GitHub Actions Job directly from the Pull Request that triggered the Job.
-For this purpose you can configure the action so that Job Summary data is added as a Pull Request comment.
+For this purpose, you can configure the action so that Job Summary data is added as a Pull Request comment.

 ```yaml